Mo Farah: Travel security

 In 2012–2013, Farah intimated that he had been stopped a number of times by U.S. Customs officials under suspicion of being a terrorist, which he attributed to confusion between his full name "Mohamed" and a computerised check-in process.
 On one occasion after the 2012 Olympics, he said that he had attempted to prove his identity by showing his Olympic gold medals to customs officials, but that this was not accepted.

 After U.S. President Donald Trump signed an executive order temporarily suspending the immigration of Somali-born U.S. permanent residents, Farah made a statement on his Facebook account stating that "I will have to tell my children that Daddy might not be able to come home."

 In March 2018, Farah posted a video on Instagram depicting what he alleges to be racial harassment at Munich Airport.

 Television

 In July 2012, Farah successfully completed the final game of The Cube on an episode of a 2012 celebrity series in which British gold medallist athletes competed for charity.

 In November 2020, it was announced that Farah would take part in the twentieth series of I'm a Celebrity...Get Me Out of Here.
 He became the eighth celebrity to be eliminated on 2 December 2020 alongside AJ Pritchard.

 In July 2022, the BBC documentary The Real Mo Farah portrayed a new account of Farah's childhood.
 It follows Farah with his wife and son Hussein as he investigates his past, reuniting with his Somali family and the woman who raised him after he escaped domestic servitude.
 It received critical acclaim.

 In November 2022, it was announced that Farah would take part in the Taskmaster "New Year Treat III".
 Farah won the episode.

+In 2026, he was one of the 'All Stars' contestants in series 2 of I'm a Celebrity...
+South Africa, aired on ITV in April 2026. he finished 2nd to Adam Thomas 1st, and Harry Redknapp was 3rd.